-- A derivatives dealer is exempt from the provisions in this Instrument, except for sections 9 [fair dealing] and 12 [handling complaints], and Part 5 [Compliance and Recordkeeping], in respect of a transaction to which both of the following apply: - (a) the execution of the transaction is on and subject to the rules of a derivatives trading facility;

-(b) the derivatives dealer does not know the identity of the derivatives party prior to and at the time of execution of the transaction.
+- 43. A derivatives dealer is exempt from the provisions in this Instrument, except for section 9 [Fair dealing], section 12 [Handling complaints], and Part 5 [Compliance and recordkeeping], in respect of a transaction to which both of the following apply: - (a) the execution of the transaction is on and subject to the rules of a derivatives trading facility; - (b) the derivatives dealer does not know the identity of the derivatives party prior to and at the time of execution of the transaction.